carla-simulator/carla/Docs/recorder_and_playback.md

 ![flow](img/RecorderFlow2.gif)

-Pedestrian's animations will not be affected by this time factor and will remain at normal speed.
+Pedestrians' animations will not be affected by this time factor and will remain at normal speed.
 Therefore, animations are not accurate yet.

 This API call will not stop the replayer in course, it will just change the speed, so you can change that several times while the replayer is running.